nesun3/ci-cd-sap-cloud-integration/.github/CONTRIBUTING.md

 ## Code of Conduct
 Please adhere to our project's [Code of Conduct](https://github.com/nesun3/ci-cd-sap-cloud-integration/blob/main/CODE_OF_CONDUCT.md).
 Be respectful, inclusive, and considerate of others when contributing to our project.

+Please respect the following restrictions:

+- Please **do not** derail or troll issues.
+Keep the discussion on topic and respect the opinions of others.